 New Channels, Old Scams

 In an age where the latest technology is available to the everyday consumer, it may be hard to believe people still fall for classic scamming methods.
-However, fraudsters that utilize scare tactics continue to be highly effective – especially in phone, mail and online scams.
+However, fraudsters that utilize scare tactics continue to be highly effective – especially in online, mail, or phone scams.

 The Federal Trade Commission (FTC) found millennials to be more at risk for online scams than seniors.
 At first glance, this may sound surprising given that younger generations often are more digitally aware.